-- 2. Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead Sam Hall or Deputy Designated Safeguarding Leads Stella Ellis, Alice Beadle, Joanne Gallagher, Lucy Airey and Alison Glen-Ravenhill or The Front Door Service Tel: 0345 2000 109 directly IF NECESSARY.
+- 2. Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead Samantha Hall or Deputy Designated Safeguarding Leads -Stella Ellis, Alison Glen Ravenhill, Joanne Gallagher or the The Front Door Service Tel: 0345 2000 109 directly IF NECESSARY.
 In certain specific cases such as Female Genital Mutilation (mandatory reporting of FGM from October 2015), radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted). - 3.
 Reconsideration (following and challenging the progress of new referrals and existing cases to ensure that individual cases are reconsidered if there remains no improvement to a child's circumstances). - 4.
 Support (for pupils and school staff and for children who may be vulnerable due to their individual circumstances or extra-familial harm and taking action to enable all children to have the best outcomes).